crypto101/book/src/stream-ciphers.rst

 :math:`S`.
 The goal of the :term:`oracle` is for those values to remain secret, but we'll see how an attacker will be able to recover the secret suffix :math:`S` (but not the key :math:`k`) anyway.
-The attacker does this by inspecting the ciphertext :math:`C` for many carefully chosen values of the attacker-chosen prefix :math:`A`.
+The attacker does this by goal is to decrypt it.
+Ability to encrypt other messages surprisingly allows the attacker to decrypt the suffix.
+The :term:`oracle` may seem artificial, but it is quite common in practice.
+A simple example is a cookie encrypted with ECB, where the attacker can control prefix :math:`A` as a name or an e-mail address field. inspecting the ciphertext :math:`C` for many carefully chosen values of the attacker-chosen prefix :math:`A`.

-Assuming that an attacker would have access to such an :term:`oracle` might seem like a very artificial scenario.
-It turns out that in practice, a lot of software can be tricked into behaving like one.
-Even if an attacker can't control the real software as precisely as they can query an :term:`oracle`, the attacker generally isn't thwarted.
+Assuming that an attacker has access to such an :term:`oracle` may seem like an artificial scenario.
+In practice, a lot of software can be tricked into behaving like one.
+Even if an attacker cannot control the real software as precisely as querying an :term:`oracle`, the attacker is not thwarted.
 Time is on their side: they only have to convince the software to give the answer they want *once*.
-Systems where part of the message is secret and part of the message can be influenced by the attacker are actually very common, and, unfortunately, so is :term:`ECB mode`.
+Systems where part of the message is secret and part of the message can be influenced by an attacker are very common, and, unfortunately, so is :term:`ECB mode`.

 Decrypting a block using the oracle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The attacker starts by sending in a plaintext :math:`A` that's just one byte shorter than the block size.
-That means the block that's being encrypted will consist of those bytes, plus the first byte of :math:`S`, which we'll call :math:`s_0`.
+The attacker begins by sending in a plaintext :math:`A` that is one byte shorter than the block size.
+This means that the block being encrypted consists of those bytes, plus the first byte of :math:`S`, which we can call :math:`s_0`.
 The attacker remembers the encrypted block.
-They don't know the value of :math:`s_0` yet, but now they do know the value of the first encrypted block: :math:`E_k(A \| s_0)`.
+They do not know the value of :math:`s_0`, but they do know the value of the first encrypted block: :math:`E_k(A \| s_0)`.
 In the illustration, this is block :math:`C_{R1}`:

 .. figure:: Illustrations/ECBEncryptionOracle/RememberFirst.svg
    :align: center

-Then, the attacker tries a full-size block, trying all possible values for the final byte.
-Eventually, they'll find the value of :math:`s_0`;
+The attacker then tries all possible values for the final byte of a full-size block.
+The attacker eventually finds the value of :math:`s_0`;
-they know the guess is correct because the resulting ciphertext block will match the ciphertext block :math:`C_{R1}` they remembered earlier.
+the guess is correct because the resulting ciphertext block matches the ciphertext block :math:`C_{R1}` that was remembered earlier.

 .. figure:: Illustrations/ECBEncryptionOracle/GuessFirst.svg
    :align: center

-The attacker can repeat this for the penultimate byte.
-They submit a plaintext :math:`A` that's two bytes shorter than the block size.
-The :term:`oracle` will encrypt a first block consisting of that :math:`A` followed by the first two bytes of the secret suffix, :math:`s_0s_1`.
-The attacker remembers that block.
+The attacker can repeat this strategy for the penultimate byte.
+A plaintext :math:`A`, two bytes shorter than the block size, is submitted.
+The :term:`oracle` encrypts a first block containing :math:`A` followed by the first two bytes of the secret suffix, :math:`s_0s_1`.
+The attacker remembers the block.

 .. figure:: Illustrations/ECBEncryptionOracle/RememberSecond.svg
    :align: center

-Since the attacker already knows :math:`s_0`, they try :math:`A \|
+Since the attacker already knows :math:`s_0`, guessing begins from :math:`A \|
 s_0` followed by all possible values of :math:`s_1`.
-Eventually they'll guess correctly, which, again, they'll know because the ciphertext blocks match:
+Eventually the attacker's guesses are correct, and the ciphertext blocks match:

 .. figure:: Illustrations/ECBEncryptionOracle/GuessSecond.svg
    :align: center

-The attacker can then rinse and repeat, eventually decrypting an entire block.
-This allows them to brute-force a block in :math:`p \cdot b` attempts, where :math:`p` is the number of possible values for each byte (so, for 8-bit bytes, that's :math:`2^8 = 256`) and :math:`b` is the block size.
-This is much better than a regular brute-force attack, where an attacker has to try all of the possible blocks, which would be:
+The attacker rinses and repeats, eventually decrypting an entire block.
+This strategy allows brute-forcing a block in :math:`p \cdot b` attempts, where :math:`p` is the number of possible values for each byte (e.g. for 8-bit bytes that is :math:`2^8 = 256`) and :math:`b` is the block size.
+This aforementioned approach is better than a regular brute-force attack where an attacker tries all possible blocks which is:

 .. math::

    \underbrace{p \cdot p \ldots \cdot p}_{b \ \mathrm{positions}} = p^b

-For a typical block size of 16 bytes (or 128 bits), brute forcing would mean trying :math:`256^{16}` combinations.
-That's a huge, 39-digit number.
-It's so large that trying all of those combinations is considered impossible.
-An ECB :term:`encryption oracle` allows an attacker to do it in at most :math:`256 \cdot 16 = 4096` tries, a far more manageable number.
+For a typical block size of 16 bytes (or 128 bits) brute forcing means trying :math:`256^{16}` combinations.
+The number of tries amounts to a huge, 39-digit number.
+It is so large that trying all combinations is impossible.
+An ECB :term:`encryption oracle` allows an attacker to decrypt in at most :math:`256 \cdot 16 = 4096` tries, which is a far more manageable number.

 Conclusion